ralphcajipe/pasig-house-prices-prediction/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/ralphcajipe/pasig-house-prices-prediction)
 ![GitHub](https://img.shields.io/github/license/ralphcajipe/pasig-house-prices-prediction)

-This project focuses on predicting house prices in Pasig City, Philippines.
+This project predicts house prices in Pasig City, Philippines.
 The data used for training is sourced from real estate listings in the Philippines (via [Kaggle](https://www.kaggle.com/datasets/arloblanco/philippine-real-estate)).
 The dataset is then used to train and build a model using two main approaches: TensorFlow Decision Forests and Simple ML for Sheets, with the Gradient Boosted Trees algorithm being a key component of our model.
 A web application was also developed so that users can input a property and receive an estimate of how much their preferred house will cost.
 This project is inspired by the California House Prices ([Kaggle](https://www.kaggle.com/datasets/camnugent/california-housing-prices)).

    <p align="center">
       <img src="./assets/Lamudi_Prediction_Compare.png" alt="Compare">